- City-sized dimensions

 Audi claims seating for five in the 2015 Q3, though we think it's best for two adults and two or three small, young passengers.
 Headroom is compromised by the standard sunroof, but Audi's swell (and optional) sport seats supply great comfort and bolstering.
-Rear-seat knee room and head room are in tight supply for bigger passengers.
+Rear-seat knee room and head room are in tight supply for larger passengers.
 The cargo area offers luggage capacity of 16.2 cubic feet behind the rear seat; folding down the split rear seatbacks increases this capacity to 48.2 cu ft, fine for a weekend's worth of luggage for two, or a mid-month run to the big-box store.

 No crash-test scores are available.
 The Q3's safety tech includes available rear side airbags and a package that includes parking sensors and a rearview camera--it's not standard--as well as blind-spot monitors.

 Among the standard features, Audi also includes a sunroof, 18-inch wheels, LED cockpit lighting, 12-way front seats with power adjustment and heating, and leather.
 The stock audio setup comes with HD and satellite radio as well as Bluetooth audio, but a USB port only comes with the optional nav system.